What you need to know

 In some organizations, technology is expected to enable other staff to prepare their own documents without the assistance of secretaries.

-However, employment of medical secretaries is projected to grow 22 percent from 2016 to 2026, much faster than the average for all occupations.
-Employment of medical secretaries will depend on the growth of the healthcare industry.
+However, employment of medical secretaries is projected to grow 16 percent from 2018 to 2028, much faster than the average for all occupations.

 High school graduates can take courses in word processing and office procedures at technical schools or community colleges.
 Some temporary placement agencies also provide training in word processing, spreadsheet, and database software.